sscharfenberg/imperiumstellarum/README.md

 - **setup mailserver for development**: I use [https://mailtrap.io/](https://mailtrap.io/) - this can be used like a normal smtp server, but does not actually send anything.
 Instead, the mails are placed conveniently in an inbox for you to study.
 Create a free inbox, and copy the credentials to `.env`.
 - `php artisan key:generate` to generate your own application key
 - `php artisan storage:link` to create a symlink from `public` to `storage`.
-- `npm run db:fresh` to create the database and setup test-data.
+- `npm run db:testdata` (alias for `php artisan migrate:fresh && php artisan db:seed`): create database tables and seed the database with test data.
+Creates two games (40x40 map and 100x100 map), 11 users and 22 players, seeds database with planets/stars, enlists the players and starts the games.
+All users have `password` as password. `ash@imperiumstellarum.io` has admin permissions.

 ## Attribution